English

 Prerequisite: English I

 English II studies United States literature, from Native American oral traditions to contemporary works of fiction and nonfiction.
-Writing at this level assumes that students have mastered the basic form and conventions of academic essays and provides practice with revisions to emphasize that point.
-Vocabulary and grammar lessons emerge from the reading materials and student essays, making those instructions specific to the context of the course discussions.
+Writing at this level assumes that students have mastered the basic form and conventions of academic essays and provides practice in revising to emphasize this point.
+Vocabulary and grammar lessons emerge from the reading materials and student essays, making those instructions specific to the course discussions.
 From English II, students move on to make choices from the English elective course lists.

 • English III Seminars